ftraposo/ftraposo.github.io/aboutme.md

 My research focuses on governance, corruption, bureaucratic politics, and the political economy of foreign aid, with a regional interest in Latin America.

-Feel free to contact me via email at: `felipe.raposo@ulc.ac.uk`
+Feel free to contact me via email at: `f.torres-raposo@ulc.ac.uk`

 You can also <a href="https://ftraposo.github.io/CV_Felipe_Raposo_Master_New.pdf" target="_blank">view my full CV here</a> for more details about my academic background and research.